c128lib/Reference/Vdc.md

 about twice per second when the bit is %1 .
 The default setting for this bit is %1 , for the slower blinking rate.
-This is established during the IOINIT routine [$E109], part of both the reset and RUN/STOP-RE STORE sequences.
+This is established during the IOINIT routine [$E109], part of both the reset and RUN/STOP-RESTORE sequences.
 This setting is not changed by any other ROM routine.

 **Bit 6**: this bit controls a special VDC feature known as reverse